Are you looking for a way to make your upper body workout more challenging? Look no further than pull-ups and chin-ups.

 V-bar pull-ups are performed using a pull-up bar with a V-shaped handle attachment.

-This variation places more emphasis on the inner lats and the brachialis muscle, and less on the outer lats and the biceps.
+This variation emphasizes the inner lats and the brachialis muscle, and less on the outer lats and the biceps.
 It also targets the forearms and grip strength.

-This variation is great for working specific muscle groups and also for changing up your pull-up routine.
+This variation is great for working specific muscle groups and changing your pull-up routine.

 - Grab the V-shaped handles with an overhand grip.

-- Hang from the bar with your arms fully extended, your shoulders relaxed.
+- Hang from the bar with your arms fully extended and your shoulders relaxed.

 - Pull until your chin is above the bar.